ImageMagick/Usage-Markdown/canvas/index.md

 [![\[IM Output\]](trans_threshold.png)](trans_threshold.png)

-Actually in this case we are mathematically dealing with a 'matte' channel, using threshold to set it to the maximum value, rather than zero as we did with the "`-fx`" operator.
+Actually, in this case, we are mathematically dealing with a 'matte' channel, using threshold to set it to the maximum value, rather than zero as we did with the "`-fx`" operator.
 This is why a '`-1`' was used in the above, rather than something like `101%`'.

 The original RGB colors are still present in many of the images above.